CAAPIM/gateway-ansible-playbook/roles/gateway_install_license/README.md

-Configure gateway license
+Install gateway license
 ======================

-This role installs licenses on a Gateway cluster.
+This role puts gateway licenses in bootstrap directory to be loaded at gateway startup.
 It needs to be run on only one Gateway node (see Requirements).

 Requirements
 ------------